purocean/yank-note-extension/packages/extension-code-runner/README.md

 *[Note: This plugin is not available for Mac App Store downloaded Yank Note.](https://github.com/purocean/yn/issues/65#issuecomment-1065799677)*

-The first line of the code block needs to contain the string `--run--`, an example is as follows.
+The first line of the code block needs to contain the string `--run--`.

 ```js
 // --run--